lab-cosmo/chemiscope/docs/src/index.rst

 Welcome to the documentation of the `chemiscope`_ visualization tool, an interactive structure/property explorer for materials and molecules.
-The goal of chemiscope is to provide interactive exploration of large databases of materials and molecules and help researchers to find structure-properties correlations inside such databases.
+The goal of chemiscope is to provide interactive exploration of large databases of materials and molecules and help researchers find structure-properties correlations inside such databases.
 The screenshot below shows an example of such database being visualized with chemiscope.
 The :ref:`first part of this documentation <user-manual>`